Are You Applying Labels Correctly?

 Choosing the Right Size

 You want to make sure that you are measuring your label correctly and that you have the right size for your product or application.
-If your label is too big, it will peel or buckle.
+If your label is excessively large, it will peel or buckle.
 If your label is too small, it will look unprofessional and may be hard for people to read.
-We put together some tips on measuring your container to get the right sized label, but you can always reach out to us for assistance!

 What Environment Will Your Label Be In?